fagongzi/goetty/README.md

 func (self *EchoClient) ReadLoop() error {
     // start loop to read msg from server for {
-        msg, err := connector.Read() // if you want set a read deadline, you can use 'connector.ReadTimeout(timeout)' if err != nil {
+        msg, err := self.conn.Read() // if you want set a read deadline, you can use 'connector.ReadTimeout(timeout)' if err != nil {
             fmt.Printf("read msg from server<%s> failure", self.serverAddr)
             return err